k-37/dolphin-is-symfony-ddd-experiment/README.md

 # Usage

-After installation app should be available at [localhost](https://localhost/).
-[For the users of the other browser here is explanation how to accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334).
-Or go against the grain and get [Firefox](https://www.mozilla.org/en-US/firefox/).
+After installation app should be available at [localhost](http://localhost/).

 ### Start Docker containers